markniu/PandaPi/README.md

 Bed leveling    | 	  BLtouch  |
 Protection    | 	 4 autorecovery fuses and isolation components  | 	 on board for over-current and reverse polarity protection for board,drivers,raspberry pi.

+* ##  FAQ：
+1. what's the difference from Klipper

+    PandaPi: use RPi to control 3D printer directly,except the temperature control which is just to maintain the temperature.

+    Klipper: uses a RPi to parse G-code,map out curves,set accelerations,and then send the motor command to the MCU via uart.

+     the obvious difference is that PandaPi control the motor directly.the gpio on the RPi speed being able to signal at 10+ Mhz as compared to 8/32bit MCU limit of about 10Khz/200khz for steps.that is one of my main reason to explore this project. although the <100Khz speed is enough for our FDM printer now.

+2. Why is there a mcu?

+   RPi has not enough GPIO pin for handle all the motors,hotend,bed,endstop,LCD,auto bed level,run out sensor.

+3. how do this assure the real time control?

+   about the real-time, I did a [test](https://hackaday.io/project/166466-3dprinter-firmware-run-on-raspberrypi/log/167122-upgrade-to-real-time-linux) . it is not real time actually,but we guarantee motor coordination. and the RPi is more than fast enough that it is not a problem.and I test it with pi4 the cpu speed is quickly than pi3!
+BTW I test it with all the function like camera octoprint,they are used a lot of RAM but little CPU.

 * ###  Facebook group
 <a href="https://www.facebook.com/groups/380795976169477/"><img src="https://raw.githubusercontent.com/markniu/PandaPi/master/doc/Facebook.png" alt="facebook group" width="100" height="100"></a>